-From 14th September 2019, when making card payments online through Beacon forms, your supporters may be required to verify their payments - usually via SMS or a push notification on their banking app:
+Since 14th September 2019, when making card payments online through Beacon forms, your supporters may be required to verify their payments - usually via SMS or a push notification on their banking app:

-What kinds of payments in Beacon are affected?
+link What kinds of payments in Beacon are affected?

 The following payment methods are affected by SCA: